LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/user-roles-permissions.md

 * Export/import knowledge bases

 This is a limited, *add-on* role.
 It's intended to be assigned in conjunction with the Bot Builder Lite role as per your requirements.

+{: .important}
+Users with this role can't export/import domains.

 ### Content User